SCLeoX/MATH-1554-Notes/Markov Chains.md

 If $P$ is a regular stochastic matrix, then $P$ has a unique steady state vector $\vec{q}$, and $\vec{x_{k+1}} = P\vec{x_k}$ converges to $\vec{q}$ as $k \to \infty$.

+Nonregular: for all $k \in N$, $P^h$ has some entry = 0.

+If there are more than one steady-state vector or no steadt-state vector -> Not regular

 ### Examples
 Non-Regular:
 ```mermaid